1. PIXCI® Imaging Drivers Installation: Windows Drivers without using the XCAP GUI

 The Message Log

-The short instructions are: Run XCAP on a sample computer, using the same version of Windows and bit depth as the target computer.
+The short instructions are: Run XCAP on a sample computer, using the same version of Windows and CPU architecture as the target computer.
 Install the desired drivers using XCAP’s Driver Assistant.
-The
+The:

 will show the commands used to install the driver.